 Olives are one of the oldest foods known to man and are thought to have originated in Crete or Syria some 6000 years ago.
-The golden color of the rich oil pressed from tree ripened olives has been consumed by healthy traditional cultures since as early as 3000 BC.
-Olive oil is truly one of the crown jewels of fats!
+The golden color of the rich oil pressed from tree-ripened olives has been consumed by healthy traditional cultures since as early as 3000 BC.

-Olive oil is primarily composed of oleic acid, which is a monounsaturated fat.
-Monounsaturates are one of three main categories of fats.
+Olive oil is primarily composed of oleic acid, which is monounsaturated fat.
+Monounsaturates are one of the three main categories of fats.
 The other two are saturated fats and polyunsaturated oils.

 The three types of fats – do you know how to tell the difference?